4acle/css-cheat-sheet/README.md

 You can expand or modify the cheat sheet easily:

 - Add additional CSS selectors or combinators
-- Customize styling in `styles.css`
+- Customize the color scheme using named CSS colors in `styles.css`
 - Make the layout responsive using media queries

 ## Contributing